semgrep/semgrep-docs/docs/semgrep-code/glossary.md

 ---
 slug: glossary
-title: Semgrep Code glossary
+title: Code glossary
 hide_title: true
 description: Definitions of Semgrep Code product-specific terms.
 tags:
   - Semgrep Code
+  - Team & Enterprise Tier
 ---

 # Semgrep Code product terms

 The definitions provided here are specific to each term's meaning and use in Semgrep.

-For rule-writing and SAST (static application security testing) terms, see the [Rule-writing glossary](/rule-writing/glossary).
+For rule-writing and SAST (static application security testing) terms, see the [Rule-writing glossary](/writing-rules/glossary).

 ## Diff-aware scan